 - Up to three At-Large members

 Article 10.
 The members vote for the election of councillors, from all members of the subsection who have been members of CAI for at least two years and who are 18 years of age and older.

 Article 12.
 Membership fees of the subsection and the division of such fees between the Sezione di Pisa and the subsection will be proposed by the Council and ratified by the Assembly of the Sezione.
 The subsection has the ability to establish an additional charge for special requests by members such as special mailings.
 Yearly membership extends until March 30 of the following year.

 Article 13.
 Amendments to the CAI-PNW Sub-Section Regulations may be made by the CAI-PNW Council and sent to CAI-Pisa for final approval.

 Article 14.
 Whatever issue is not addressed in these Regulations, the Regulations of CAI and the Sezione di Pisa existing at the date of the formation of the subsection apply.

 Regulations of Sezione di Pisa cited in the Regulations of the Subsection

 Article 13.
-All elected officials serve without pay, and must be individual, spouse/partner members for at least two years.
+All elected officials serve without pay, and must be individual, spouse/partner, or young adult members for at least two years.